discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Ensolyss" hideRotation>

-At 2000 in the first phase, and ~2250 in the second and third phase, Ensolyss has sizable defiance bars, but since condi is now played here you actually want to delay them to maximise the times your condis have to ramp up.
+At 2000 in the first phase, and ~2250 in the second and third phase, Ensolyss has sizable defiance bars, but since condi is now played here you actually want to delay them to maximise the times your conditions have to ramp up.
 In phase 1 ideally you will break just before Ensolyss does his slam attack.
 In phase 2+3 ideally you want to break just before the second pizza attack goes off, this also means in phase 3 you should have enough damage to get Ensolyss below 15% during exposed, meaning you will skip the bubble attack where Ensolyss cleanses all conditions on him.
 Additionally if you have someone that can play <BuildLink build="Condi Deadeye" specialization="Deadeye"/> or <Specialization name="Daredevil" text="Condi Daredevil"/>, it is worth replacing a <Specialization name="Firebrand" text ="Condi Firebrand"/> for a huge damage increase, or alternatively a <Specialization name="Soulbeast" text ="Condi Soulbeast"/>

 **Due to the fact you gain a substantial amount of slow CC from conditions and the fact that depending on your groups DPS changes the time you want to CC.
 There is no schedule below and instead the common skills you have available, because it will vary between groups.**